AlGepe/OmniCalcs/ValentinesSex/ValentinesSex.md

 ## 4 The sex calculator what it tells you, what it doesn't
 (how to use it and the importance of its results: -spoiler- none, it's just for fun)

+1) BIG DISCLAIMER ABOUT ITS IMPORTANCE AND THE FUNNY COMMENTS -don't take it so seriously, Joe-

 [Article 1](http://www.slate.com/articles/technology/moneybox/2017/05/sex_frequency_calculator_do_you_have_sex_more_or_less_often_than_other_people.html?via=gdpr-consent)